ERGO-Code/HiGHS/README.md

 ### Fortran

 The Fortran API is in `HiGHS/src/interfaces/highs_fortran_api.f90`.
 It is *not* included in the default build.
-For more details, check out our documentation website https://ergo-code.github.io/HiGHS/.
+For more details, check out the documentation website https://ergo-code.github.io/HiGHS/.

 ## Reference